Vibes is live

 Build playlists and playlist folders

 Create playlists for your main groupings (Engine DJ no longer has a separate crates type - everything is a playlist since v2.0), and use playlist folders to keep related playlists nested together as the library grows.
+A shortcut worth knowing: drag a folder from your file system into the collection and Engine builds a playlist tree that mirrors the folder structure.

 03